 - The High Weald Landscape Trail runs for 145 km across the length of the High Weald, mostly near its northern edge, from Horsham in West Sussex to Rye.

-- Penns in the Rocks was built around 1700 by William Penn (of Pennsylvania).
-It is near an outcrop of Tunbridge Wells sandstone and its 18thC landscape garden is open to the public on a few days each year.
+- Penns in the Rocks was built around 1700 by William Penn (the founder of Pennsylvania).
+It takes its name from a nearby outcrop of Tunbridge Wells sandstone.

 - Buckhurst Estate has been owned by the Sackville family for 900 years and their descendants (the Earls De La Warr) still live here.
 The current house, Buckhurst Park, dates from 1603 and the park was laid out by Humphry Repton in the 18thC.